 Of the 20 cities we investigated, none achieved adequate nightly sleep.

 Twelve American cities are clocking fewer than six hours of sleep a night, and four notched under 5 hours and 50 minutes, a glaringly small amount of sleep.

-“Residents of cities like Phoenix, Dallas, San Jose, and Houston, which are all averaging less than 5 hours and 50 minutes of sleep, may benefit from improved sleep hygiene,” suggests Elie Gottlieb, Ph.D., applied sleep scientist at SleepScore Labs.
+“Residents of cities like Phoenix, Dallas, San Jose, Houston, and Miami, which are all averaging less than 5 hours and 50 minutes of sleep, may benefit from improved sleep hygiene,” suggests Elie Gottlieb, Ph.D., applied sleep scientist at SleepScore Labs.

 The city on our list with the shortest average sleep time is Phoenix, which averages less than 5 hours and 45 minutes of sleep per night.

 Phoenix also ranked lowest for sleep efficiency, meaning that for the 7 hours and 28 minutes Phoenix residents spend in bed nightly, they are only asleep for an average of 76% of that time (5 hours and 42 minutes).

 This is below the 85% efficiency that the National Sleep Foundation regards as an indicator of good sleep quality.

 Phoenix’s poor sleep quality is notable for many reasons.